 Please share your ideas for improving local education, or for supporting any other parts of our critical Public Domain Social Infrastructure!

 1.)
 Consider some ideas you may have on how having these ideas implemented could help your local community,

 2.)
-Share your thoughts on #1 with us in the comments, here, please.
+Share them with us in the comments, here, please, and

 2. #ProBono legal aid and Education,